iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Corpus: A large collection of real-world text data showing how those words are used in sentences, paragraphs, and entire documents.
 - Corpora are essential for training NLP models, as they provide the models with the raw language data they need to learn from.
+- Corpus linguistics, collections of spoken and written texts are compiled and analyzed.
 - Corpora are used to train ML models for a variety of NLP tasks, such as sentiment analysis, machine translation, and part-of-speech tagging.

 It helps us to find: